Wolf’s mask order inflames partisan fight over virus | Times Leader

-It is one of many partisan fights the coronavirus in a premier presidential battleground state where Democrats have sought to blame President Donald Trump for the devastation caused by the pandemic and Republicans have sought to blame Wolf.
+It is one of many partisan fights over how Wolf has handled the coronavirus in a premier presidential battleground state where Democrats have sought to blame President Donald Trump for the devastation caused by the pandemic and Republicans have sought to blame Wolf.

-It also comes as Texas’ Republican Gov. Greg Abbott has across most of the state, after previously saying the government could not order people to wear masks.
+It also comes as Texas’ Republican Gov. Greg Abbott has ordered masks to be worn in public across most of the state, after previously saying the government could not order people to wear masks.

 Some Republicans insist they don’t dispute the idea of wearing a mask.